Hotel Cormorano

-Halfway between Africa and Europe, Sardinia is the second largest island in the Mediterranean and fiercely proud of its unique identity.
-If you’re looking for a break with plenty of peace and tranquillity, holidays to Sardinia could be just what the doctor ordered!
-While the mainland is buzzing 24 hours a day, the laid-back attitude is perfect for those holidaying with children or couples sneaking a romantic escape.
+Situated between Africa and Europe, Sardinia is the second-largest island in the Mediterranean and is fiercely proud of its unique identity.
+For those seeking peace and tranquillity, Sardinia holidays offer the perfect escape.
+Unlike the buzzing mainland, Sardinia provides a laid-back atmosphere, ideal for family holidays or couples on a romantic getaway.

 More Travel Guides